Metaform/connector-fabric-manager/docs/developer/decision_records/2025-05-08-08-storage/README.md

 Deployment environments have different storage requirements.
 For example, unit tests are generally best performed using an in-memory database for speed and to limit the potential for side effects.
 SQLite provides an excellent in-memory implementation.
-Postgres is selected for environments requiring persistent storage, due to its ubiquity and wide support by many cloud platforms.
+Postgres is selected for environments requiring persistent storage due to its ubiquity and wide support by many cloud platforms.

 ## Approach